There has been much confusion in the past surrounding the laws for swimming pool security in France.

-Olivier from TPM pool management, Maureillas, explained that all pools, whether they be private or on premises which are rented out, should now have a safety system fitted.
+Olivier from TPM pool management, Maureillas, reminds us that all pools, whether they be private or on premises which are rented out, should have a safety system fitted.
 This covers all in-ground and partially in ground pools.

 Olivier outlined the different kinds of security available….